 Missouri PTA and National PTA both send out Action Alerts when immediate action is needed on legislative issues.
 The JC/DC Network is an email notification system utilized to alert subscribers when an Action Alert has been issued.
 The list is confidential and only utilized for this singular purpose.
 Because most legislative issues are time sensitive, email alerts are the most effective way to reach members quickly.
 Responding to an action alert is quick and easy.
 Missouri PTA will state in the action alert the issue and why we support/oppose.
 By going online to either the Missouri House of Representatives or Missouri Senate website, members can use the wording in the action alert to email their own elected officials.
 National PTA uses a program that has suggested wording already in place.
-Members can opt to use the preformatted wording, edited it or replace it with their own.
-Not sure whom are your elected officials?
-Click here to find all your representative information
+Members can opt to use the preformatted wording, edit it or replace it with their own.

 Not a member - Sign up today!
-Subscribe to the JC/DC network